Gabriele Gatti

-Gabriele Gatti (born 27 March 1953) is a Sammarinese politician who was a captain regent (head of government for San Marino) for the October 2011 to April 2012 political term.
-The post was shared with Matteo Fiorini.
-He was Secretary for Finance from December 2008 to April 2010.
+Gabriele Gatti (born 27 March 1953) is a Sammarinese politician who served as Captain Regent from October 2011 to April 2012, alongside Matteo Fiorini.
+A member of the Sammarinese Christian Democratic Party, he previously served as Secretary of State for Foreign and Political Affairs from 1986 to 2002 and as Secretary of State for Finance from 2008 to 2010.

-Gabriele Gatti, on 28 November 2011, denied all accusations of being the political reference, of the San Marino Connection, falling in Staffa Operation.
+Gabriele Gatti, on 28 November 2011, denied all accusations of being the political reference, of the San Marino Connection, falling in the Staffa Operation.

 On 18 September 2012, Gabriele Gatti was mentioned several times in the "Final Report of the Council Commission for the phenomenon of infiltration of organized crime with powers of investigation" prepared by the Sammarinese Anti-Mafia Commission.